afelipfo/afelipfo/README.md

 ## 📌  About Me

-Artificial Intelligence Engineer with a Bachelor’s in Physics and a Master’s in Artificial Intelligence, with 5 years of experience across public sector, academia, and startup ecosystems.
+Artificial Intelligence Engineer with a Bachelor’s in Physics and a Master’s in Artificial Intelligence.
+Professional Certificate in Data Science and Machine Learning from Massachussetts Institute of Technology (MIT) at 2024, and pursuing a Posgraduate Program in Cloud Computing at University of Texas at Austin May'25.
+Five (5) years of experience across public sector, academia, and startup ecosystems.
 Demonstrated achievements in data engineering, GenAI, CV, ML, and NLP.
 Led AI education initiatives, mentoring 100+ developers and fostering ML communities.
 Co-creator of a Specialization Program in Artificial Intelligence at the Universidad Pedagogica y Tecnologica de Colombia.
 I'm actually working on GenAI based on infraestructure services at Distrito de Ciencia, Tecnología e Innovación - Col (2025).
 This repository showcases my projects and contributions in NLP, Computer Vision and Predictive Modeling.

 ## 🚀 My Contributions